5/29, 6/5, 7/3 3-Part Workshop: Learn About 'Clothing' Starting With Silkworms (Attend Consecutively or Single Sessions)

 Please feel free to contact us via the Itoshiro Yosehinten Official LINE account.

-Silk is made from threads spun by silkworms that feed on mulberry leaves.
+Silk is made from the thread spun by silkworms that eat mulberry leaves.

-Silkworms have been raised in Japan since the times of the Kojiki and Nihon Shoki, and over a long history, they have bestowed silk upon us.
+Silkworms have been raised by Japanese people since the days of the Kojiki and Nihon Shoki, and throughout a long history they have provided us with silk.

-Although silk was once a very familiar fiber in Japan, domestic sericulture farms are now on the verge of disappearing.
-We hear that sericulture was once practiced in Itoshiro, and that cloth and floss silk were self-sufficiently made from waste cocoons, but now only mulberry trees remain.
+Silk has actually been a very familiar fiber in Japan, but today domestic sericulture farms are on the verge of disappearing.
+We hear that sericulture was once carried out in Itoshiro as well, and that cloth and wad of silk floss were made for self-sufficient use from waste cocoons and the like, but now only the mulberry trees remain.

-We will be holding a series of workshops to deepen our knowledge of silk, one of the main fibers we wear, and to create things using cocoons we have raised ourselves.
+We will host a series of workshops to deepen our understanding of silk, one of the main fibers we wear, and to make things using cocoons we have actually raised ourselves.

 -

-- Each participant will take home and raise about 10 small silkworms.
+- Each participant will take home around 10 small silkworms and raise them.

-- If you take silkworms home, please check that there are mulberry leaves available near your home.
-If leaves are not available, we will raise the silkworms for you here.
+- If you take silkworms home, please make sure there are mulberry leaves available around your home.
+If you cannot get any leaves, we will raise the silkworms for you instead.

-- What to bring: A confectionery box or similar for taking silkworms home (a box with a lid, at least 15cm square.
-Paper or another breathable material is better than plastic.)
+- What to bring: A candy box or similar container for taking silkworms home (a box at least 15 cm square with a lid; a breathable material such as paper is better than plastic)

-Practices sericulture at home.
-Also works as an artist, reeling silk by hand and making kimonos.
-Engages in a wide range of crafts, from tailoring clothes to knitting, spinning yarn, and indigo/vegetable dyeing.
+She carries out sericulture at home.
+She also works as an artist, making kimono and other pieces by reeling thread on a hand reel.
+Her work spans a wide range of crafts, from garment tailoring to knitting, spinning, and indigo and plant-based dyeing.

-"Tour of a large-scale silkworm rearing hut and lecture on Gujo Tsumugi"
+“Visit to a multi-silkworm-rearing sericulture hut and a lecture on Gujo tsumugi”

-- Meeting point: Around Gifu Prefectural Gujo General Office (details will be provided directly to participants)
+- Meeting place: Around the Gifu Prefecture Gujo General Government Building (details will be given directly to participants)

-- Places to visit: Silkworm hut, Tanizawa (kimono shop)
+- Visiting sites: Sericulture hut, Tanizawa (kimono shop)

 - Participation fee: 3,500 yen (single session)